ibm-watson-data-lab/hybrid-cloud-tutorial/tutorial/tutorial.md

 ## Set up a secure gateway

-In this tutorial, we’ll set up a secure gateway for access a sample Apache CouchDB<sup>TM</sup> database (note: the point of using CouchDB is to verify that the Secure Gateway instance works.
-You can replace it with any database of your choice to achieve the same results).
+In this tutorial, we’ll set up a secure gateway for access a sample Apache CouchDB<sup>TM</sup> database.
+The point of using CouchDB is to verify that the Secure Gateway instance works.
+You can replace it with any database of your choice to achieve the same results.

 ## Install Docker client